AHCG2017/ahcg_pipeline/README/README.md

 python split_colomns.py ../files/otogenetics.txt > ../files/otogenetics.bed
 ```

-3.Add 20 bp at the begging and end of each exome
+3.Add 20 bp at the begging and the end of each exome